Bankura district: Administrative divisions

 The district comprises three subdivisions: Bankura Sadar, Khatra and Bishnupur.
 Bankura Sadar subdivision consists of Bankura municipality and eight community development blocks: Bankura I, Bankura II, Barjora, Chhatna, Gangajalghati, Mejia, Onda and Saltora.
 Khatra subdivision consists of eight community development blocs: Indpur, Khatra, Hirbandh, Raipur, Sarenga, Ranibandh, Simlapal and Taldangra.
 Bishnupur subdivision consists of Bishnupur and Sonamukhi municipalities and six community development blocks: Indas, Joypur, Patrasayer, Kotulpur, Sonamukhi and Bankura.

 Bankura is the district headquarters.
 There are 21 police stations, 22 development blocks, 3 municipalities, 190 gram panchayats and 5187 villages in this district.

 Other than municipality area, each subdivision contains community development blocs which in turn are divided into rural areas and census towns.
 In total there are 5 urban units: 3 municipalities and 2 census towns.

 Bankura district is divided into the following administrative subdivisions:

 Assembly constituencies

-As per order of the Delimitation Commission in respect of the delimitation of constituencies in the West Bengal, the district is be divided into 12 assembly constituencies:
+As per order of the Delimitation Commission in respect of the delimitation of constituencies in the West Bengal, the district is divided into 12 assembly constituencies:

 Raipur and Ranibandh constituencies are reserved for Scheduled Tribes (ST) candidates.
 Saltora, Katulpur, Indas and Sonamukhi constituencies will be reserved for Scheduled Castes (SC) candidates.
 Saltora, Chhatna, Ranibandh, Raipur, Taldangra, and Bankura constituencies will be part of Bankura (Lok Sabha constituency), which will also contain one assembly segment from Purulia district.
 Barjora, Onda, Bishnupur, Katulpur, Indas and Sonamukhi will be assembly segments of Bishnupur (Lok Sabha constituency), which also contains one assembly segments from Bardhaman district.